Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 Diagnostics

-In most cases, the diagnosis of a boil consists in examining the auricle and ear canal.
-This is the task of the otolaryngologist.
+In most cases, diagnosing a boil involves examining the auricle and ear canal.
+This is the task of an otolaryngologist.

-Until the boil bursts in the ear, timely examination of the focus of pathology, resuscitation and conservative treatment are required.
-A correct diagnosis is half the success on the road to a speedy recovery.
-Mandatory laboratory tests and clinical examinations in a hospital are presented below:
+Until a boil bursts in the ear, timely examination of the source of pathology, resuscitation measures and conservative treatment are required.
+A correct diagnosis is half the success on the path to a speedy recovery.
+Mandatory laboratory tests and clinical examinations in a hospital setting are presented below:

 • examination of the auricle and canal with an otoscope;

-• radiography and ultrasound in complicated clinical pictures.
+• radiography and ultrasound for complicated clinical pictures.

-In order to properly organize the treatment of the furuncle of the external auditory canal (or treatment for its other localization on the organ of hearing), you must first carry out a diagnosis.
-That is, to determine whether it is really a boil or an ordinary pimple.
+In order to properly organize treatment for a boil in the external auditory canal (or treatment for another location on the organ of hearing), you must first conduct a diagnosis.
+That is, to determine whether it is really a boil or a regular pimple.

-Most often, an adult can make a diagnosis on his own.
+Most often, an adult can make a diagnosis independently.

 If negative sensations indicate an abscess in the ear, what can and cannot be done.

-• if this is not possible, then gently feel it with cleanly washed fingers;
+• if this is not possible, then carefully feel it with cleanly washed fingers;

 • wipe with alcohol to disinfect nearby parts of the skin.

-You can also determine the boil behind the ear or in the ear visually.
-But in order to fully verify the presence of this problem and identify the cause that caused such a neoplasm, you should contact an otolaryngologist.
+You can also identify a boil behind the ear or in the ear visually.
+But in order to fully verify the presence of this problem and identify the cause that caused such a tumor, you should contact an otolaryngologist.

-The doctor makes a visual examination of the chiria, feels it and indicates the stage of its development.
-After that, a course of treatment is prescribed.
+The doctor performs a visual examination of chiria, feels it and indicates the stage of its development.
+After this, a course of treatment is prescribed.

-It is not necessary to take tests when diagnosing a problem, since the formation of a boil can only contribute to a slight increase in leukocytes in the blood.
+There is no need to take tests to diagnose the problem, since the formation of a boil can only contribute to a slight increase in leukocytes in the blood.

 How to diagnose a boil: